 About

 On the modern double bass, I love playing modern and contemporary music.
 Together with violinist Kirsti Apajalathi, I form a duo called DUO Kirsti & Eva, and I play free improvised music with the Random Control Ensemble (with Wolfgang Eckert on piano and Paul Bießmann on synthesizer/electronics).
-Moreover, I have the pleasure to regularly play contemporary music with the ASKO|Schönberg ensemble in Amsterdam.
+Moreover, I work as a guest player with the ASKO|Schönberg ensemble in Amsterdam and the Residentie Orchestra in The Hague.

 I was born (1988) and raised in Amsterdam and started violin lessons at the age of 6.
 I had the privilege to attend a high school one block away from the Concertgebouw so I regularly attended concerts there as a teenager.
 My interest in the double bass started in my youth orchestra and at the age of 16, I switched from the first violins to the basses, where I felt in the right place.
 Nevertheless, I –wrongly– thought a musical was not for me, so I decided to study law at the Erasmus University in Rotterdam.
 Luckily I met Ying Lai Green, bassist from the Rotterdam Philharmonic Orchestra, with whom I had lessons for 4 years.
 Thanks to her support and encouragement, I not only got accepted for double bass studies but I also finished my bachelor’s degree in law.